Yishi-Leo/21_NYC_Feeder_Capacity_Database/README.md

 ## Data Processing
 **FlowChart.jpg** shows the flowchart of the complete steps for data processing.
 The following python files were used to process the data. <br />
-groupby_ZCTA.py:
+**groupby_ZCTA.py**: Calculated the mean, medium, total hosting capacity from the local blocks within the zip code tabulation area. <br />
-merge_capacity_demographic.py:
+**merge_capacity_demographic.py**: Integrated the energy data and demographic data at the zip code tabulation area level. <br />
-**Zip2ZCTA.py**: Converted zipcodes of the blocks after geocoding to ZCTA according to **ZIPCodetoZCTACrosswalk2019.xlsx** from UDSMapper
+**Zip2ZCTA.py**: Converted zipcodes of the blocks after geocoding to ZCTA according to the dataset: **ZIPCodetoZCTACrosswalk2019.xlsx** <br />

 ## Miscellanies
-**ZIPCodetoZCTACrosswalk2019.xlsx** was used to convert zipcodes after geocoding to ZCTA.
+**ZIPCodetoZCTACrosswalk2019.xlsx** was created by UDSMapper, which matches the zipcodes by UPS with ZCTA by US Census Bureau.